aritraghsh09/GaMorNet/docs/source/usage_guide.rst

 .. important::

-    GaMorNet is best utilized when you have tens or tens of thousands of images to classify.
-If you only have a handful of images you want to look at in greater detail, your purposes in all probability will be served better by a standalone light profile fitting code.
+    GaMorNet is best utilized when you a large number of images to analyze.
+If you only have a handful of images (:math:`sim 5`) that you want to look at in greater detail, your purposes in all probability will be served better by a standalone light profile fitting code.